yonasuriv/DataSonda/README.md

 ## Compatibility

-Sonda SysNet is tested and fully functional on the following GNU/Linux distributions:
+Data Sonda is tested and fully functional on the following GNU/Linux distributions:

 - **Kali Linux 24.3 Rolling Release**